sothawo/mapjfx/README.md

 ## Java versions and branches

-the original version started with JDK8.
-In November 2018 I started the branch _2.x_ which is set to use Java 11 as the main development branch.
+* branch 3.x uses Java 15
+* branch 2.x uses Java 11
+* branch 1.x uses Java 8   (not developed further)

 Pull requests should be based on _1.x_ for changes/backports in the Java 8 version and to _2.x_ for the current version.

-Releases are based on _master_ for the _2.x_ branch ad on _master-1.x_ for the _1.x_ branch.
+Releases are based on main for the 3.x branch, on _main-2.x_ for the _2.x_ branch ad on _main-1.x_ for the _1.x_ branch.

 ## running the test application